 Works

-Nezami lived in an age of both political instability and intense intellectual activity, which his poems reflect; but little is known about his life, his relations with his patrons, or the precise dates of his works, as the many legends built up around the poet color the accounts of his later biographers.
-He dedicated his poems to various rulers of the region as was custom of that time for great poets, but avoided court life.
-Nezami was a master of the Masnavi style
+Nizami lived in an age of both political instability and intense intellectual activity, which his poems reflect; but little is known about his life, his relations with his patrons, or the precise dates of his works, as the many legends built up around the poet color the accounts of his later biographers.
+He dedicated his poems to various rulers of the region as was a custom of that time for great poets, but avoided court life.
+Nizami was a master of the Masnavi style

 Makhzan-ol-Asrâr